-If you are fresh out of university you may not have had a job within Biology before.
+If you are fresh out of university you may not have had a job in Biology before.
 When you are new it is ok to put any previous job here.
-Summer jobs, Volunteering and Christmas Jobs will all work.
+Summer jobs, Volunteering, and Christmas Jobs will all work.

 If you worked throughout university this is great.
 It shows you can manage a job, turn up, work hard and manage work with education.
 These all show valuable skills employers are looking for.
 If you have never had a job before, I would suggest volunteering or finding a weekend job somewhere.
 This is just to show you have the basic capability to go to work when you are supposed to and do a job consistently.

 When jobs require higher education, the employer is looking at filling the position will someone who will be worth the investment.
 These jobs tend to be more costly to the employer since they may have to provide further training, travel costs, and equipment costs as well as the salary and benefits that are included.
 They want to make sure they are investing in someone they can trust to turn up every work day and actually do the job.
 If someone has never had a job before these tend to be seen as more high-risk.

 If you absolutely don’t have any work experience you can put down then skip to Educational experience and you can add things like achievements, extra-curricular activities (maybe sports), and University Clubs as a way to show your skills.

 With Employment history, you should put your most recent employment first, with any others following.
 Put the most focus into the most recent job and use the other, older job, to either reinforce skills or show skills you can’t or haven’t in the most recent one.
 Include Job title, Company, and month/year from and to.
 After this is a chance to show off your skills and responsibilities.
 I also find bullet points helpful here just to keep things short, sweet, and easy to read.